TheL4rios/ArrowDrawer/README.md

 # ArrowDrawer
 **Sorry for my english**

-This is a library to draw arrows without svg or canvas.
+This is a library to draw arrows without canvas.

 The arrows they look like this.
 ![Screenshot](https://github.com/TheL4rios/ArrowDrawer/blob/master/screenshots/presentation.png)